III Corps (South Vietnam): 1972

 The Easter Offensive in III Corps began on 4 April with the VC 5th Division attacking Lộc Ninh, defended by the ARVN 9th Infantry Regiment, 5th Division supported by the 1st Cavalry Squadron, 1st Regional Force Battalion and elements of the 74th Ranger Battalion.
 After three days of fighting, the vastly outnumbered ARVN forces, though well supported by US airpower, were forced to abandon the town.

 Meanwhile other PAVN/VC units blocked Highway 13 to prevent a withdrawal from Lộc Ninh to An Lộc and to prevent reinforcement of An Lộc.
-On 7 April the VC 9th Division attacked Quần Lợi Base Camp, just 3km north of An Lộc.
+On 7 April the VC 9th Division attacked Quản Lợi Base Camp, just 3km north of An Lộc.
 Elements of the ARVN 7th Infantry Regiment defending the area were unable to hold off the VC, so they were ordered to destroy their equipment and join other ARVN units in An Lộc.

 Minh dispatched the rest of the 5th Division to hold An Lộc.
 They were reinforced by two battalions of the Ranger Group (on 7 April) and by two additional infantry battalions (on 10 and 11 April).
 The 21st Division, which had been stationed in IV Corps, was rushed to Chơn Thành Camp to join a regiment of the 9th Division as a relief force.
 All forces in the area were placed under the command of Brigadier general Lê Văn Hưng, commander of the 5th Division.

 The Battle of An Lộc began on 13 April with the PAVN 9th Division launching tank and infantry attacks on the defenders.
 The attack was repulsed as was a second assault on 15 April.
 The PAVN kept the town under constant artillery fire, while US and RVNAF aircraft conducted constant attacks on PAVN forces.
 On 11 May the PAVN launched a massive all-out infantry and armor attack which was held back by the ARVN and massive US airpower.
 Further attacks on 12 and 19 May were similarly defeated.
 On 13/14 June, a regiment of the 18th Division was landed in An Lộc to reinforce the exhausted 5th Division.
 On 11 July the entire 18th Division arrived to replace the 5th Division.
 In mid-July the 21st Division was replaced by the 25th Division and it completed the destruction of the remaining PAVN strongpoints blocking Highway 13 by 20 July.
 The 18th Division would spread out from An Lộc and push the PAVN back, increasing control in the area.
-On 9 August the 18th Division recaptured Quần Lợi.
+On 9 August the 18th Division recaptured Quản Lợi.